Decorator

 Parameter Precedence: Working with Overlapping Parameters

-When using decorators throughout your application, you'll encounter situations where the same parameter appears in multiple places.
-Pay-i follows specific rules for resolving these overlaps to help you build predictable applications.
+When using multiple instrumentation methods throughout your application, you'll encounter situations where the same parameter appears in multiple places.
+Pay-i follows a "latest wins" strategy for resolving these overlaps to help you build predictable applications:

 Business-level Attribution (use_case_name